Tribal sovereignty in the United States: Early history

-Pre Independence
+First treaty

 The first treaty signed between the United States and a Native American tribe was with the Delaware Indians in 1783.
 This treaty borrowed heavily from British Indian policies from before the Revolutionary War.

 Early America

-Native Americans in the Recently formed United States often had to convince new citizens of the country to allow them to continue their existence within their lands.
+Native Americans in the recently formed United States often had to convince new citizens of the country to allow them to continue their existence within their lands.
 How this was done varied, but the most often used strategy was assimilation, converting to Christianity and leaving their former way of life to embrace the way the "Ideal American" would do things, this course of action was often forced on the Native Americans with the alternative being expulsion from their lands or even death.

 Some Native Americans concluded that the only way to be accepted was to embrace Christianity and to atone for their perceived sins.
 By embracing Christianity along with what was considered the moral way of life observed by white settlers, Native Americans hoped to be accepted and to have a place in the new country.
 However this was far from enough as Native American had to often implore Americans to not exterminate their people, even after they had been assimilated.
-Preachers, such as Elias Boudinot, "took to the pulpit on behalf of Cherokee Nation [in the case of Elias Boudinot] and appealed to the consciences of whites.
-(Indeed, having to convince whites not to commit genocide is sadly a recurring theme in the history of Indian– white relations.)".
+Preachers, such as Elias Boudinot, "took to the pulpit on behalf of Cherokee Nation [in the case of Elias Boudinot] and appealed to the consciences of whites.".
 These attempts and pleas fell on deaf ears even though many Native Americans were conforming to the white way of life and as such wanted to live among the white Americans.
-Many settlers believed that "[Native Americans] were inherently incapable of integrating peacefully into white society", despite the attempts of Native Americans to do just that.
+Many settlers believed that "[Native Americans] were inherently incapable of integrating peacefully into white society", despite the attempts of some Native Americans to do just that.